Maven and Frontend

 }

-Note: More info about less plugin here
+Note: more info about the LESS plugin here.

 <dependency>